guhansiyer/checkmate/README.md

 For the second method, click "Code" on the GitHub repository, then click "Download as ZIP" and pick an easy to reach location to reach location for the ZIP file.
 Once downloaded, drag the "checkmate" folder out of it and into the same location as the ZIP file.

 Now with the repository cloned, we are nearly finished with the setup.
 Open your default terminal run the command "pip install -r import.txt" to install the necessary libraries for Checkmate.

+(I'll eventually elaborate on this but not yet: For optimal results, photos should be taken with the chessboard in the center of the image and with little to no natural lighting.)